Zokni1Coder/Car-dealership-C_Sharp-/README.md

 #### Fields and Properties

-1. Licence plate
+1. License plate
 - String
 - It cannot be modified outside the class
 - Can't be null or empty string
-- Rules: Hungarian old Licence plate (example: ABC-123)
+- Rules: Hungarian old License plate (example: ABC-123)
 - The last three number can't be "000"

 2. Construction Year